ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 - "What is the workflow for loading detection data?"
 - "What do I need to look out for as a Node Manager when loading detections?"
 objectives:
-- "Understand how to use the Gitlab checklist"
+- "Understand how to use the GitLab checklist"
 - "Understand the workflow for detection data in the OTN system"
 - "Learn common errors and pitfalls that come up when loading detections"
 keypoints: